Migration phase 1 - preparation

 For instructions, see Installing the AIPService PowerShell module.

-To complete some of the migration instructions, you will need to know the Azure Rights Management service URL for your tenant, so that you can substitute it for when you see references to <Your Tenant URL>.
+To complete some of the migration instructions, you need to know the Azure Rights Management service URL for your tenant, so that you can substitute it for when you see references to <Your Tenant URL>.

 Your Azure Rights Management service URL has the following format: {GUID}.rms.[Region].aadrm.com.
 For example: 5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com